dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 suffers from some of the above and needs help getting out, get in touch.
 I will do something very English, I will charge you.

-## A. Communication between departments on a need to know basis
+## A. Communication on a need to know basis

 Suppose we have two teams that need to work together, the green and the orange.
 The most common pattern of interaction that I have observed is the "I say you do" one where someone, the green team for our example requests things to be done.
 The other part can usually only only acknowledge.